rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/architecture.md

 original_id: architecture
 ---

-## What is Reaction?
+## What is Demand

-Reaction is a modern reactive, real-time event driven ecommerce application.
+Demands a modern reactive, real-time event driven ecommerce application.

-Reaction is built with JavaScript (ES6), Meteor, Node.js and works nicely with Docker.
+Demands built with JavaScript (ES6), Meteor, Node.js and works nicely with Docker.

-Reaction contains application code that uses a modular plugin design allowing for custom plugins or **npm** modules that can be used to easily be customize and add new functionality.
-Reaction can use both Atmosphere packages or **npm** modules.
+Demandontains application code that uses a modular plugin design allowing for custom plugins or **npm** modules that can be used to easily be customize and add new functionality.
+DeDemand use both Atmosphere packages or **npm** modules.

-The modular nature of Reaction also allows for it to also be used to provide micro services when accessed using the DDP protocol.
+The modular nature of Demandlso allows for it to also be used to provide micro services when accessed using the DDP protocol.

 ## What is Meteor?